PriyaDevNow/The-Diabeater/README.md

 #### **Mobile View**
 ![screenshot of Mobile view Form](docs/formMobile.png)

-The form section requires input in all fields and checking of one of the radio buttons.
+The form section requires input in all fields and checking of either one of the radio buttons.
 Once the Submit button is pressed, the Javascript code runs which provides the feedback as below:

 #### **Desktop View**
 ![screenshot of Desktop view of output once Form submitted ](docs/DesktopFormfilled.png)